 Number of Matches

 The European Team will comprise the first 4 players from the European Points List, followed by the leading 4 players from the World Points List and completed by 4 wild cards.
 The US Team will be made up from the top 8 in the points rankings with 4 captain's picks

 The top eight Americans in the points rankings at the end of the 2018 PGA Championship will earn an automatic spot on the team.
 Captain Jim Furyk will then make four captain's picks.
 Points will be awarded beginning with the 2017 World Golf Championships-Mexico Championship.

-The European Team will comprise the first four players from the European Points List, followed by the leading four players from the World Points List and completed by four wild cards.
-The qualification process begins at the Czech Masters in Prague from Aug.
-31 to Sept.
-3. With the 2018 schedule not as yet finalized, the last counting event is not confirmed.
+The European Team will comprise the first four players from the European Points List, followed by the leading four players from the World Points List and Captain Thomas Bjørn will complete the team with four captain's picks.
+The qualification process began at the D+D REAL Czech Masters in Prague on August 31, 2017 and concludes September 3, 2018.

 Each of the first two days includes one four-match session of four-ball and one four-match session of foursomes.
 The final day is reserved for 12 singles matches.

 In four-ball, each member of a two-man team plays his own ball, so four balls are in play on every hole.
 Each team counts the lowest of its two scores on each hole, and the team whose player has the lowest score wins the hole.
 If the low scores are tied, the hole is halved.

 In foursomes, each two-man team plays one ball per hole with the players taking turns until each hole is complete.
 Players alternate hitting tee shots, with one leading off on odd-numbered holes, and the other hitting first on even-numbered holes.
 The team with the low score on each hole wins that hole.
 If their scores are tied, the hole is halved.